WS-UB/WLMap/README.md

 ### User readings
 - [x] User can view and record gyroscope and accelerometer readings.
+- [x] User gyroscope, accelerometer, and GPS data are streamed to the MQTT Wiloc server.

 ### User click-ability/user search navigation
 - [x] User can select any point in Davis Hall and can get navigational directions.